 - Disabled Access

 - Off-street Parking

 - Restaurants Nearby

 - Air Conditioning

 - Wellies and maps to borrow

 Even the smallest Snug Rooms are just about big enough to swing a pig, but if you’re staying for more than a night or 2 it’s worth upgrading to a slightly larger Comfy Room (the only rooms which can be set up as twins; some also interconnect).
-If you want a bath, you’ll have to splash out on one of the Comfy Luxe Rooms, which have freestanding roll-top tubs in the bedroom or bathroom.
-We stayed in one of these and loved the four-poster bed, the sink-into sofa, the fern-frond motif dotting the walls, and the tastefully tiled ensuite in black, brown and grey.
+If you want a bath, you’ll have to splash out on one of the Comfy Luxe Rooms, which have freestanding roll-top tubs.
+We stayed in one of these and loved the four-poster bed, the sink-into sofa and the tastefully tiled ensuite.
 Big Comfy Luxe Rooms are similar but have even more space.

 - Cots Available

 - DVD player